*The area code for all numbers listed below is 336 unless otherwise indicated.

 Where do I go to have fingerprints taken?

-Fingerprinting services are located at Police Headquarters, 320 Federal Place (100 Police Plaza), during the following days and times:
+Effective November 4, 2014, fingerprinting services are located at Police Headquarters, 100 Police Plaza (320 Federal Place on GPS), during the following days and times:

-Tuesdays from 2-6 pm; Wednesdays from 9 am to 6 pm; Thursdays 2-6 pm
+Tuesdays from 9 am to 6 pm; Wednesdays from 2-6 pm; Thursdays 2-6 pm

 Anyone needing fingerprints must present a valid photo identification.
 Each fingerprint card costs $10.
 Payment can be in the form of cash, credit, debit, check, money order, or cashier’s check.
 Police Records will collect the fee and direct you to the lab.